 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Hemingway daiquiri, also known as the Papa Doble or Hemingway special, is a popular classic cocktail.
-As one may expect, it was named after the writer, Ernest Hemingway (1899-1961), whose novels propelled him to worldwide fame.
+The Hemingway daiquiri is also known as the Papa Doble or Hemingway special.
+The popular classic cocktail is named after the writer, Ernest Hemingway (1899-1961), whose novels propelled him to worldwide fame.